Primary tabs

 Funding Opportunities

-In addition there is funding for scholarships managed by the Department of Physics and applicants will be considered for these awards automatically if they enter the University funding competition.
+The Department of Physics has a number of studentships available, including from the UK Research Councils and funds managed by the Department of Physics.
+Eligible applicants will be automatically considered for these awards if they enter the University funding competition.

 Fees and Maintenance